equk/windows/README.md

 Scripts still relevant, added new script to remove Microsoft Edge browser as it now seems to run in the background for some reason.

-The remove cortana cleanup (searchui.exe) script sometimes errors as the process doesn't seem to close but works if you run multiple times.
+The remove cortana cleanup script sometimes errors as the process doesn't seem to close but works if you run multiple times.

 Microsoft also seem to have removed the GPO for disabling cortana in Software Policies.

+- 13 May 2018 added script to remove unwanted optional features from windows 10
+- 13 May 2018 added a script for removing cortana searchui.exe (alternative to rem-sysapps)
+- 12 May 2018 added Disable Automatic Sample Submission W Defender to misc-tweaks
+- 12 May 2018 Added rem-people script to remove Microsoft People Experience
+- 05 May 2018 added script to remove Microsoft Edge
 - 23 May 2017 added new telemetry hosts to blocklist
 - 23 May 2017 added more registry keys to disable-cortana.ps1
 - 23 May 2017 added more windows services to disable list